c0y0tl/asl/Akiba's Trip Undead & Undressed/README.md

 # Akiba's Trip: Undead & Undressed
 ## ⚠ Important information
 Splits should include the prologue and all the main and side missions that you go through.
 No automatic start.
+## Uage
+Download the script, add Control -> Scriptable Auto Splitter to your layout, open the layout settings, and point it to the file you downloaded.
+This is generally only used to test new scripts and normally shouldn't be used.
 ## All Endings
 Autosplitter splitting prologue and each main and side mission for all endings.
 Timer stops automatically after the last split.
 ## Train Run